New Original Freeform Launched with Modernized Identity

 Freeform Logo New

-In essence, the change in visual identity for Freeform (a Disney cable operator) took place in September 2022.
+The change in Freeform’s (a Disney cable operator) visual identity took place in September 2022.
 It was timed to coincide with the launch of the series “The Come Up,” just as the management wanted, before the release of the grandiose TV projects “31 Nights of Halloween” and “25 Days of Christmas,” scheduled for 2023.
-This was an animated sign with moving letters, symbolizing a reluctance to stand still.
+This animated sign with moving letters symbolized a reluctance to stand still.

-The marketing company Collins was responsible for developing both the pink and green versions.
-They created a modernized design based on the word “Freeform” (previously the channel was called ABC).
+The marketing company Collins developed both the pink and green versions.
+They created a modernized design based on the word “Freeform” (previously, the channel was called ABC).
 The first letter is now uppercase, and the rest are lowercase.
 However, that’s not the main point.
 The key factor here is movement and evolution.

 Freeform Logo Evolution

-This concept is embodied in the curves of “F” and “f.”
+This concept is embodied in the “F” and “f curves.”
 The unconventional legs reflect the brand’s flexibility and adaptability to various platforms, including streaming and social networks.
 These two glyphs appear as if they are in motion or about to start moving, even if the emblem is static.

-• The curvature in this case expresses openness to change and the ability to evolve.
+• In this case, the curvature expresses openness to change and the ability to evolve.

 • Arches, narrowing, and diagonals are symbolic points from which an entirely different system began to form after the channel’s management update.

-• It all originates from the two “f”s, then confidently expands, develops, and acquires a clear form.
+• It originates from the two “f”s, then confidently expands, develops, and acquires a clear form.

 • The icons have no analogs and were developed based on individual requests.